ehrpg/qstar/vessels.md

 ### Hull Integrity

 Hull Integrity is the Health for vessels, and depends on the size and quality of the vessel.
-If the hull integrity drops below one half of the maximum, the vessel is venting atmosphere, which itself might be deadly in a space combat scenario.
-If the hull integrity reaches zero, it is utterly destroyed in a blast.
+When dropping below the maximum, the vessel begins venting atmosphere or becomes otherwise impeded, which might be dangerous by itself.
+If the hull integrity drops below one half of the maximum, the vessel's power supply is cut, disabling all functions.
+If the hull integrity reaches zero, the vessel is utterly destroyed in a blast.
 Certain weapons are designed to drop the hull integrity temporarily, so that the vessel can be boarded rather than destroyed.
 See vessel equipment for details.

 ### Size